markstringer-dti/markstringer-dti.github.io/dti.md

 Well, this is that book.
 And it tries to meet all these expectations.
 This is especially that book if what you do involves the development of software.

 If you read this book, you will learn, how to identify situations that seem impossible.
 You'll learn how to distinguish them from those situations that are impossible.
 You'll learn how to improve your  management of impossible seeming situations.
-Things might look really bad.
-But there are often some very simple things you can do to turn projects around and help them succeed.
+Things might look bad.
+But there are often some quite simple things you can do to turn projects around and help them succeed.

 ### Why This
 OK - so this book is about delivering the impossible.
-So why is it subtitled "Seven metaphors for successful project managment delivery."
-Well that's because the main thing that I'm going to do in this book is talk about different ways of seeing project management and software devleopment.
+So why is it subtitled "Seven metaphors for successful project management delivery."
+Well, that's because the main thing that I'm going to do in this book is talk about different ways of seeing project management and software development.

 The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
 Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
-What I try and do in this book is provide the reader with a number of different ways of seeing the business of project managment, especially of software development.
+What I try and do in this book is provide the reader with several different ways of seeing the business of project management, especially of software development.
 The aim of providing these different ways of seeing is to make you much smarter.

-What it's really important to understand is that I'm not doing this because I think there's anything wrong with the idea that in order to be more successful with software development projects, teams should use Agile methods, and in order to make those methods most effective, at least at first they need help from people who've made it work in other places - they need coaching.
+What it's important to understand is that I'm not doing this because I think there's anything wrong with the idea that in order to be more successful with software development projects, teams should use Agile methods, and in order to make those methods most effective, at least at first, they need help from people who've made it work in other places - they need coaching.
 I believe both of those this are needed.

 The trouble is, I don't think they're enough.
 It's true that following an Agile method like Scrum is a good way of improving your chances of a software development project's success.
-It's what I would almost aloways do if I were put in charge of delivering a software development project.
+It's what I would almost always do if I were put in charge of delivering a software development project.
 It's true that if you add into this mix some extreme programming engineering practices like continuous integration, pair programming, test first development, then you're make success even more likely.

 It's also true that if you haven't done this before as a team, you are going to need some outside help and coaching from somebody who has done it before.

 But unfortunately, this just isn't enough.
 You need to do more than this if your project has any realistic chance of succeeding.

-So for example.
+So, for example.
 In the first chapter, you need to be able to notice when you and your team are quietly agreeing to ignore the big issues that need to be tackled.
 Using the metaphor that I talk about in the first chapter, you need to stop you team from looking down at their feet and mopping the decks and get them to look at the horizon and face the approaching pirate ship.

-Why is it really important that you tackle "pirate ship" issues as soon as you see them?
-Because if you don't you and your team will end up (metaphor number 2) in trench warfare.
+Why is it important that you tackle "pirate ship" issues as soon as you see them?
+Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although not impossible to help your project to succeed.

 Why do you need show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
-Why do you need to put working sofware in the hands of people who might genuninely benefit from using it as soon as you possibly can?
-I try to explain this using the metaphor of flowers which are instantly appealing, but ultimately unsustaining and fruit, which is difficult to grow and even more difficult to make palatable but can ultimately feed people.
+Why do you need to put working software in the hands of people who might genuinely benefit from using it as soon as you possibly can?
+I try to explain this using the metaphor of flowers which are appealing, but ultimately un-sustaining and fruit, which is difficult to grow and even more difficult to make palatable but can ultimately feed people.

-By doing this, by providing this different ways of looking at software development, the promise of this book is to provide its readers with something, solid, nutritious and sustaining.
-The genuin possibility of knowing what they're doing when they are project managing sofware development.
+By doing this, by providing these different ways of looking at software development, the promise of this book is to provide its readers with something, solid, nutritious, and sustaining.
+The genuine possibility of knowing what they're doing when they are project managing software development.
 And once you know what you're doing, a lot of things that previous seemed impossible can seem a lot less so.

 ### Why now?
-Well another way of thinking about this is why not *then*?
-Why haven't we been trying to find better ways of thinking about software developent since the very beginning.
+Well, another way of thinking about this is – "Why not *then*?"
+Why haven't we been trying to find better ways of thinking about software development since the very beginning.

-We've certainly been in need of better ways of thinking about software development since it became a thing that people did in the 40's.
+We've certainly needed better ways of thinking about software development since it became a thing that people did in the 40's.
 I remember listening to a description of a "Waterfall" approach to managing software development in the early 90's in my first jobs as a software developer and thinking "That'll never work."
 And it didn't.

 The first two projects that I worked on, one for big oil company and one for the military, had both been developed using what was then the accepted metaphor for software development - the waterfall approach.
 The project was tackled in stages.
-In a first stage, all the requirements for the project were carefully written down to produce a huge requirements specfication.
+In a first stage, all the requirements for the project were carefully written down to produce a huge requirements specification.
 In a second stage, these were developed into first high level and then detailed designs.
 Following this, finally software was developed against the designs before final stages of first internal and then external testing.
 Then and only then did the software go live.

 Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch - litigation.
 When the customers finally got to see what they'd asked for months, if not years earlier, it really wasn't what they wanted.
 This was probably for a whole bunch of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible (very possible) that the specifications that were written in the specification hadn't quite captured exactly what the users wanted.
 It's also possible (very possible) that the users hadn't really been capable of saying in one long fluid document, exactly what it was that they wanted.
-By the time what the users had asked for had got through the systems designers, the developers, the interal testers and then the external testers, it's hardly a suprise that things had gone astray.
+By the time what the users had asked for had got through the systems designers, the developers, the internal testers and then the external testers, it's hardly a surprise that things had gone astray.

 One intriguing thing, that I barely noticed about those first few projects that I was involved in, was that when it got to the crunch phase, when the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
-The project would call in a guy who's entire job was to rescue projects that got themselves into this state.
+The project would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
-Which bit did they *really* need most.
-He would then negotiate some room for maneouvre.
+Which bit did they *really* need most?
+He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
-At some point it would become valauble enough to them that they would drop the threat of a law suit.
+At some point it would become valuable enough to them that they would drop the threat of a lawsuit.

 And what those guys were doing, well it kind of sounds like iterative, Agile software development.